thesunkid19/blog/_posts/2018-12-14-RL-davidsilver.md

-Question:
+**Question:**
 - why SGD always converge on global optimum?
 - And oh wow, why look up table is a special case of value function approximate?

-The idea of linear combination state feature vector is strangeforward, we train a parametetric model that has linear combination of feature vector with weight represent states.
+The idea of linear combination state feature vector is straightforward, we train a parametric model that has linear combination of feature vector with weight represent states.
 So from that view, we can easily construct an state representation lookup table by using an one-hot vector represent to state we want to talk about, and weight represent to the value of corresponding state.

 We use GD to minimize the gap between our approximator and the real value function (`oracle`).